contact us slide in icon NEETs Program available now

 What Is CQC and Why Does It Matter?

-The Care Quality Commission (CQC) is the independent regulator of health and social care services in England.
+The Care Quality Commission (CQC) is the independent regulator of health and adult social care services in England.
+Its responsibility is to ensure that registered providers deliver safe, effective, caring, responsive, and well-led services.

 This means your qualification choices directly affect employability and compliance.